Dungeons & Dragons controversies: Atari

-In December 2009, Hasbro filed a lawsuit against Atari, claiming Atari had breached their Dungeons & Dragons licensing agreement when Atari sold its European distribution business to Namco Bandai Partners.
+In December 2009, Hasbro filed suit against Atari, claiming Atari had breached its Dungeons & Dragons licensing agreement when Atari sold its European distribution business to Namco Bandai Partners.
 Atari was accused of sub-licensing part of its exclusive D&D rights to Namco Bandai Partners without authorization.
 Hasbro also alleged Namco Bandai had obtained Hasbro's confidential information about D&D from Atari, and that Namco Bandai had posed as a D&D publisher for digital games previously published by Atari.
-In addition, the plaintiff claimed Atari had sold at least four of its subsidiaries actively engaged in D&D licensed activities to Namco Bandai while denying any relationship between itself and Namco Bandai with respect to D&D. Atari claimed Hasbro tried to unfairly take back rights granted to Atari, and has sought to resolve the matter without cooperation from Hasbro.
-On August 15, 2011, Wizards of the Coast, Hasbro, and Atari announced the settlement and resolution of the complaint against Atari and the counterclaims filed by Atari against Hasbro.
+Hasbro also claimed Atari had sold at least four of its subsidiaries actively engaged in D&D licensed activities to Namco Bandai while denying any relationship between itself and Namco Bandai with respect to D&D. Atari claimed Hasbro tried to unfairly take back rights granted to Atari, and has sought to resolve the matter without Hasbro's cooperation.
+On August 15, 2011, Wizards of the Coast, Hasbro, and Atari announced the settlement and resolution of the complaint against Atari and Atari's counterclaims against Hasbro.
 As part of the settlement, digital licensing rights for D&D were returned to Hasbro.
-Atari would continue to develop and market several games under license from Hasbro and Wizards, including Dungeons & Dragons: Daggerdale and Heroes of Neverwinter for Facebook.
+Atari continued to develop and market several games under license from Hasbro and Wizards, including Dungeons & Dragons: Daggerdale and Heroes of Neverwinter for Facebook.
 In addition, as a result of the sales of Cryptic Studio to Perfect World Entertainment Inc., the release date of the Neverwinter video game was delayed to late 2012.

 Dragonlance

 In October 2020, Margaret Weis and Tracy Hickman filed suit against Wizards of the Coast for breaching a licensing deal with Weis and Hickman for a new Dragonlance novel trilogy.
 Boing Boing reported that "according to the lawsuit, Weis and Hickman agreed with Wizards of the Coast to produce the new novels in 2017, capping off the series and giving fans a final sendoff.
 But the company pulled the plug in August 2020".
 In December 2020, Weis and Hickman filed to voluntarily dismiss without prejudice their lawsuit, and "the filing noted that Wizards of the Coast had not formally answered their lawsuit, nor had they filed for a summary judgement".
-Weis and Hickman's publishing agent affirmed a few weeks following this that a new trilogy of Dragonlance novels was back in the works.
-In December 2021, it was announced that the first novel of the new series, Dragonlance: Dragons of Deceit, is scheduled for release on August 9, 2022.
+Weis and Hickman's publishing agent affirmed a few weeks later that a new trilogy of Dragonlance novels was in the works.
+In December 2021, it was announced that the first novel of the new series, Dragonlance: Dragons of Deceit, was scheduled for release on August 9, 2022.